🧭 Latest Updates (Dec 2025)

 Title: Emotion is Mine: Ethical Design Principles for Affective Sovereignty in Predictive AI

-Summary: An ethical framework asserting the human right to interpret one’s own emotions in the age of predictive AI.
-Introduces “Uniqueness Violation” and a 4-principle design module for emotion-aware systems.
+- Articulates an ethical framework asserting the human right to interpret one’s own emotions in the age of predictive AI.

 Preprint: https://doi.org/10.5281/zenodo.16992392